With simulations and more information-sharing, Biden administration tries to prevent another Jan. 6

 While inspectors general at multiple agencies have launched exhaustive autopsies of what the government did wrong and right in the lead-up to Jan.
 6, most of those reviews are not complete, and some may take many months more to finish.

-In the meantime, the Biden administration has to make decisions about how to better guard the country against spasms of politically motivated violence, a year after a mob seeking to overturn President Biden’s defeat of Donald Trump breached the walls of the Capitol and assaulted hundreds of police.
+In the meantime, the Biden administration has to make decisions about how to better guard the country against spasms of politically motivated violence, a year after a mob seeking to overturn Joe Biden’s defeat of Donald Trump breached the walls of the Capitol and assaulted hundreds of police.

-Liz Sherwood-Randall, Biden’s homeland security adviser, said that since the inauguration, “we have worked hard to improve coordination, information-sharing, planning and preparation for a range of events and contingencies to ensure public safety.
+Liz Sherwood-Randall, President Biden’s homeland security adviser, said that since the inauguration, “we have worked hard to improve coordination, information-sharing, planning and preparation for a range of events and contingencies to ensure public safety.
 We are stronger today than we were a year ago — though we can never be complacent about the threats that we face from abroad and at home.”

 Experts caution that the next such crises may not be in Washington, or involve organized groups.

 The Washington Post has catalogued numerous instances in the weeks leading up to Jan.
-6 where red flags warning of violence were quickly dismissed by the FBI, and examined how the Capitol police were unprepared for a mob assault on the legislative branch.
+6 when red flags warning of violence were quickly dismissed by the FBI.
+The Post also examined how Capitol Police officers were unprepared for a mob assault on the legislative branch.

 A year later, officials say the threat picture for the area is much less alarming.